 Academic achievement is the result of school personnel and families working together to provide a continuum of support for all learners.
 School-wide positive behavior support (PBS) is a broad range of systemic and individualized strategies for achieving important social and learning outcomes while preventing problem behaviors with all students.
 More information about this initiative may be found at the National Technical Assistance Center for Positive Behavior Interventions and Support.
-For specific information about families and PBS, visit the website.
+For specific information about families and PBS.

 Attendance: Keeping Kids in School

 If a child is not regularly attending school, it stands to reason that student will not gain as much benefit from the educational process as a child who attends school regularly.
 Therefore, when creating a school profile, it is important to break down the district’s attendance data to consider possible areas of low attendance, such as with a particular age group or at a particular time of the year.
 Once this attendance data is analyzed, a district is encouraged to work with their families to set objectives to promote more regular attendance for the students.